 Psychologists work in a wide range of settings and therapy situations.
 They might teach at the college level, conduct psychological research, advise companies on issues that affect employees' mental health or work in private practice.
 Although they cannot prescribe medications, psychologists may refer patients or use specialized therapy techniques to treat emotional and psychological issues.
 According to the BLS, most psychology careers require a Ph.D. or Doctor of Psychology (Psy.D.) degree and professional licensure.

 The BLS also reports that job opportunities for psychologists who work in clinical, counseling and school settings are expected to increase 15% from 2018-2028.
 This particular group also earned a median salary of $76,990 per year as of 2018, while those in the industrial-organizational industry earned a median annual salary of $97,260 and are expected to see a high job growth rate of 13% from 2018-2028.

 Psychiatrists are medical doctors who specialize in the assessment, diagnosis, treatment and prevention of psychological and mental disorders.
 They decide the appropriate means of patient care through an extensive examination of emotional and medical history, therapy sessions with the patient and collaboration with other healthcare providers.

 Psychiatrists may choose analysis or therapy methods, prescribe medications or recommend hospitalization.
 This career requires completion of medical school, residency training and licensure.
-Psychiatrists earned median salaries of $187,200 per year, as of 2015, according to the BLS.
-These professionals are expected to see nearly a 15% increase in job growth from 2014-2024.
+Psychiatrists earned median salaries of $208,200 per year, as of 2018, according to the BLS.
+These professionals are expected to see a much faster than average increase of 15% increase in job growth from 2018-2028.

 Mental Health Services Degree Overview